valencia21/valencia21.github.io/_posts/2020-12-29-the-case-for-cage-free.markdown

 categories:
 ---

-*Thank you to Yuki Takahashi (Animal Rights Center Japan) and Maho Cavalier (The Humane League) for proofreading and corrections.
+*Thank you to Yuki Takahashi (Animal Rights Center Japan) and Maho Cavalier (The Humane League Japan) for proofreading and corrections.
 Any and all mistakes my own.*

 **Contents**
 * Do not remove this line (it will not be displayed)